Learning how to practice effectively can make a huge impact on fast-tracking your singing development and a song study should be a key element.

 If you’re not gigging regularly, a Song Study can be a performance opportunity that you can create for yourself, whether you are putting it up on YouTube or performing at open mic nights.

-So find yourself a song study one a month is ideal.
 It’s a great way of building up your repertoire and just actually studying lots of different music too.

 Phrasing